 Topics in Literature offers an introduction to a specific genre, type, or era of world literature.
 The specific subject of the class differs from semester to semester.

-Enrollment Comments: Course meets the Core Curriculum Humanities requirement and may be taken more than once for credit as the topics differ business writing.
-The specific subject of the class differs from semester to
+Enrollment Comments: Course meets the Core Curriculum Humanities requirement and may be taken more than once for credit as the topics differ

 ENGL266.
 Topics in Professional Writing (3)